 Media Computation Teachers Website

 Media Computation (nicknamed "MediaComp") is a contextualized approach to introducing computing using a ubiquitous theme of manipulating media.
 The critical characteristic of MediaComp is that students create expressive media by manipulating computational materials (like arrays and linked lists) at a lower-level of abstraction.
 Students manipulate images by changing pixels, create sounds by iterating over samples, render linked lists into music, and create artifacts like collages, music, and digital video special effects.
 In so doing, the students learn computation.
-Examples of CS1 activities and CS2 activities are available.

 The source code, power point slides, and our media (pictures, movies, sounds) are licensed under the Creative Commons License

 Quick Navigation: (Click on the book of interest for download links.)

 General Information for Teachers and Researchers: Examples of CS1 activities and CS2 activities.
 Research Reports, Mailing list, Talks on Media Computation, Project Ideas and Resources, More Resources & Links, Counts for how often JES has been downloaded

 Related links: Institute for Computing EducationGeorgia Tech, "Georgia Computes!", Workshops in Media Computation